gvwilson/sensibleadventures/coriandel/coriandel.md

 My mother's-side cousin and I did not speak.
 What was there to say?

 But the Karabandi had words.
 He *always* had words.
-"Well, yes, that's one way of looking at it, Your Highness, but desperate times make desperate men."
+"Well, yes, that's one way of looking at it, Your Grace, but desperate times make desperate men."

 The emir looked up.
 "Indeed?" he said, raising his eyebrows slightly.
 "I had not realized the times were desperate."